BawdyAnarchist/quBSD/Future_Development.md

-NTP PLAN
-  host: $jmap/pf.conf - allow udp port 123 ;;  rc.conf - ntpd at boot

-  script corrections
-    "host is network connected" - only when pf_pass is loaded - Use the anchor installer
-    add ntp.conf to the proper location, and change the rc.conf update the jmap/pf.conf with the upd 123 permission

 # NEW June 2025
   A single zusr dataset is hardset but .. why??
 Just make it another parameter to know where to look for the jail.
 I thought I might need a separate ssd, vdev, zpool, but couldnt integrate it properly.
 All jails' zusr data should be able to exist anywhere.
 Probably same with zroot/qubsd